 In our lily-white neighborhood, unlike urban areas of the city besieged by gun violence and police brutality, we had the casual privilege of feeling emboldened, and never fearful, of guns.

 It wasn’t until several years after I stopped hunting that I first thought seriously about guns.
-In my early 20s, just out of college, I went with my dad to a gun range for the first time.
+In my early 20s, I went with my dad to a gun range for the first time.
 It was Texas in the late 90s.
 I had tagged along one Sunday out of equal amounts curiosity and boredom.

-The gun range that afternoon was crowded with men.
+The gun range that afternoon was crowded with men when we arrived.
 Some had children with them, all of them boys.
 They shot rifles at bulls-eye targets tacked to bales of hay in the distance.
-Some sat, balanced against a wooden backdrop, and some looked through binoculars between shots to judge aim.
+Some of the shooters sat, balanced against a wooden backdrop, and some looked through binoculars between shots to judge aim.

 Right away, it felt different from hunting.
 Holding a heavy, three-foot rifle was a stark contrast to a weapon that fit in my pocket.
 Facing the target, I shot the pistol with one hand, arm extended.
 I fired one bullet after another.
 Excitement almost immediately overtook me.
-It was so easy.
-And it was so fast.
-I actually imagined myself in an action movie as I shot.
+It was so easy, and it was so fast.
+I shudder to say it now, but I actually imagined myself in an action movie as I shot.
 The bullets were spent in seconds.

 I may have missed the bulls-eye every time, but it wasn’t for lack of trying to shoot squarely in the chest.

-I shot the one round of bullets that afternoon.
-I haven’t fired a gun since.
-But when I hear gun enthusiasts, from Texas and elsewhere, boldly proclaim their fundamental right to bear arms, I get it.
+I shot the one round of bullets that afternoon, and I haven’t fired a gun since.
+Still, when I hear gun enthusiasts, from Texas and elsewhere, boldly proclaim their fundamental right to bear arms, I get it.
 When they’re as deeply entrenched in the culture as where I grew up, guns are guns – whether it’s a BB gun, a hunting rifle, or a handgun.
-I was an adult before I made the distinction.
+I was an adult before I made a definite distinction between them.

 Photo Credit: Getty Images